cram-connect/cram-connect.github.io/index.md

 ![](images/M2/register.JPG)

 ### Random Study Location
-The user can take a look at a random study location by clicking Location in the NavBar.
+The user can take a look at a random study location by clicking *Random Location* in the NavBar.
 This is a great way to learn about new places that users may be interested in, to truly find a study spot that is a perfect fit.
 ![](images/M2/locationPage.JPG)

 ### Add Location
-Currently, users are able to add new locations using the Add Location page.
+Currently, users are able to add new locations using *Add a Spot* located in the NavBar.
 This may be restricted to administrators in the future.
 ![](images/M2/addLocation.jpg)

 ### User Profile
 The user can edit their profile with their information and preferences.
 They are able to edit their name, major, and image.
-In addition, they can choose their favorite study spots and top study spot qualities from a MultiSelectField with lists of the current spots and qualities.
+In addition, they can choose their favorite study spots and top study spot qualities from a MultiSelectField with lists of the currently available spots and qualities.
 ![](images/M2/editProfile.jpg)

 ### In the Works: Search